 This package is perfect for those who are happy spending the day lounging by the pool at the hotel but don’t want to be restricted to what the hotel has to offer in the evening – perfect if you prefer to experience the surrounding nightlife after dinner.

 Half Board (HB)

-Breakfast and dinner are both included in the price, meaning that any food or drink outside of meal times will cost you extra.
+Breakfast and dinner are both included in the price, meaning that any snacks or drinks will cost you extra.